A brief history of Fielding's Gas and Oil Engines

 By 1928 a small high speed vertical was brought out at 5½” x 10” at 500 rpm also hand starting and a range of vertically enclosed 2,4 and 6 cylinder engines of 8½”bore x 14”stroke at 400rpm which developed 50hp, 100hp, and 150hp respectively.

 This about covers the complete range except the fact that about 1910 F&P built a small number of vertical petrol engines which are very similar to Lister engines of the period having a 4” bore x 7” stroke and carrying the name “Fielding Motor” cast into the crankcase cover.

-1938 saw the end of the engine business at Fielding and Platt which was sold to Petter that, shortly after, became part of the Brush Group.
+1938 saw the end of the engine business at Fielding and Platt enabling them to concentrate on war work.
+The business was sold to Petter that, shortly after, became part of the Brush Group.
 The company was eventually called Petter Fielding.
 During the war and shortly thereafter, a number of engines were built on contract for Petter.

 This information has been taken from an article on the History of Fielding and Platt written for me by the late Jack Hobbs from his memory in 1985.

 If you have any comments, please share your memories at the bottom of the page by clicking on the words Add a comment about this page.